Intellectual Disabilities Services – FAQs

 Who is eligible for the program?

-The primary admission requirement is a diagnosis of mental retardation.
+The primary admission requirement is a diagnosis of an intellectual disability.
 Referrals generally are made through the State of Connecticut Department of Developmental Services.

 Is there a minimum/maximum length of stay at a residence?